Spoilers For Thursday’s ‘General Hospital’: Oscar’s Death Breaks Hearts Throughout Port Charles

 — General Hospital (@GeneralHospital) May 2, 2019

-While Wednesday’s show focused entirely on Oscar’s last moments and his death, Thursday’s episode does bounce over to other storylines as well.
+While Wednesday’s show focused entirely on Oscar’s last moments and death, Thursday’s episode does bounce over to other storylines as well.
 The Dawn of Day drama continues, and The Inquisitr notes that there’s another confrontation ahead involving Willow and Shiloh.

-Chase will confront Michael about Kristina and elsewhere, Franco will try to connect with Cameron.
-In addition, General Hospital spoilers share that Sam will tell Jason about the file Shiloh has about her and SheKnows Soaps shares that she’ll be distracted.
+Chase will confront Michael about Kristina — and elsewhere, Franco will try to connect with Cameron.
+In addition, General Hospital spoilers share that Sam will tell Jason about the file Shiloh has about her, and SheKnows Soaps shares that she’ll be distracted.

-Fans have been waiting for months now to see if Oscar would perish or miraculously beat his cancer.
-Now the answer has finally been revealed and General Hospital spoilers hint that there are quite a few powerful moments on the way as the teen’s loved ones try to cope with moving forward in life without him.
+Fans have been waiting for months now to see if Oscar would perish.
+Now, the answer has finally been revealed, and General Hospital spoilers hint that there are quite a few powerful moments on the way.
+The teen’s loved ones will try to cope with moving forward in life without him.